 Supported currencies & account details

-Using your Wallet in Dext
+Using your wallet in Dext

-View Wallet balances
+View wallet balances

 Go to Payments > Wallets.